jhaaj08/Kinases-Clustering/MANUSCRIPT.md

 2. Applied CD-HIT [15] clustering at 60% sequence identity to reduce redundancy (removed 10,926 sequences, 62.8%)
 3. Final cleaned dataset: 6,465 representative kinase sequences

 **Label hierarchy**: Kinase sequences were classified into 11 major groups based on Manning's kinome classification [3]: AGC, CAMK, CK1, CMGC, STE, TK (tyrosine kinase), TKL, RGC, Atypical, Histidine, and Other.
-The "Other" category, comprising 70% of sequences, was excluded from most analyses to focus on well-defined kinase families.
+Initial annotations placed 70% of sequences in "Other" due to missing or ambiguous subfamily information.
+After label recovery (described in Section 2.1.2), this was reduced to 55%, recovering 982 sequences for analysis.
+The remaining "Other" category was excluded from clustering and supervised learning to focus on well-defined kinase families.

 **Class distribution** (after excluding "Other", n=1,929):
 - TK: 601 (31.1%)